 Cryotherapy for genital warts

-Cryotherapy for genital warts is a treatment much like the one we perform for warts found elsewhere on the body.
-The cryotherapy treatment involves spraying liquid nitrogen onto the affected area to freeze the warts.
+Cryotherapy for genital warts is a treatment much like what we perform for warts found elsewhere on the body.
+Cryotherapy involves spraying liquid nitrogen onto the affected area to freeze the warts.
 Often up to three applications are needed per visit.